netlify/cli/docs/netlify-dev.md

        └──────────┘
 ```

 With project detectors, it automatically detects common tools like Gatsby, Hugo, React Static, Eleventy, and more, to give a zero config setup for your local dev server and can help scaffolding new functions as you work on them.
-Read our blogpost for [more on detectors and how you can contribute](https://www.netlify.com/blog/2019/04/24/zero-config-yet-technology-agnostic-how-netlify-dev-detectors-work/)!
+Read our blog post for [more on detectors and how you can contribute](https://www.netlify.com/blog/2019/04/24/zero-config-yet-technology-agnostic-how-netlify-dev-detectors-work/)!

 ## Prerequisites